orbs-network/management-service/README.md

 # Orbs Network State Reader

-An Orbs node service that reads the state of the Orbs network.
+An Orbs node V2 service that reads the state of the Orbs network.

+## Functionality

+This service serves as a source of truth for an Orbs node V2 configuration.
+It periodically reads several external sources:
+ - A remote source for V1 node's management configuration, provided by Orbs LTD
+ - Docker registry for the latest versions of the node's services

 ## How to run

- [still missing implementation]
+ [still missing]

 ## Developer instructions